|Click here for a definition of this term Class Eligibility:||0-First Year and Above||Click here for a definition of this term Minimum GPA:||2.0|

 |Click here for a definition of this term Program Leader 2:||Sharon Hodge||ELR Unit:||1 unit|

 The world has seen some dramatic economic and financial changes in the past decade.
 One of the biggest stories has been the remarkable growth of the emerging economies.
-This short term study abroad course, comprising a 1 credit-hour STA course in the fall semester and a 4 credit-hour winter term course, considers the impact of growth in these economies on global growth and balance.
+This short term study abroad course, comprising a 1 credit-hour GBL course in the fall semester and a 4 credit-hour ACC/BUS/FIN course in the winter term, considers the impact of growth in these economies on global growth and balance.

 Students on this course should gain immensely from a deeper understanding of the significant opportunities, and of the challenges, brought about from a flatter, better connected world – with significantly higher future growth prospects in the developing world as compared to the developed economies.